BeBecpp/Aura_Guide/README.md

 ### Priority Rule

-If multiple sensors detect obstacles at the same time, AURA GUIDE chooses the **nearest distance**.
+If multiple sensors detect obstacles at the same time, AURA GUIDE chooses the nearest valid distance.

 ```text
 Input: